-Table Error!
-No text of specified style in document..a - Landscape values overlay code - assessable development
+Table 8.2.6.3.z - Landscape values overlay code - assessable development

-Performance outcomes Acceptable outcomes Applicant response For assessable development Development in a High landscape value area PO1 Development within High landscape value areas identified on the Landscape values overlay maps contained in Schedule 2: (a) avoids detrimental impacts on the landscape values of forested skylines, visible hillslopes, ridgelines, the coastal foreshore or the shoreline of other water bodies through the loss of vegetation; (b) is effectively screened from view from a road, lookout or other public place by an existing natural landform or native vegetation, or will be effectively screened by native vegetation within 3 years of construction; (c) retains existing vegetation and incorporates new landscaping to enhance existing vegetation and visually soften built form elements; (d) incorporates development of a scale, design, height, position on site, construction materials and external finishes that are compatible with the landscape values of the locality; (e) avoids detrimental impacts on landscape values and excessive changes to the natural landform as AO1.1 Buildings and structures are not more than 8.5 metres and two storeys in height.
+Performance outcomes Acceptable outcomes Applicant response For a For assessable development Deve elopment in a High landscape value area ident elopment within High landscape value areas ified on the Landscape values overlay maps ained in Schedule 2: avoids detrimental impacts on the landscape values of forested skylines, visible hillslopes, ridgelines, the coastal foreshore or the shoreline of other water bodies through the loss of vegetation; is effectively screened from view from a road, lookout or other public place by an existing natural landform or native vegetation, or will be effectively screened by native vegetation within 3 years of construction; AO1.1 Buildings and structures are not more than 8.5 metres and two storeys in height.
 Note - Height is inclusive of roof height.
 AO1.2 Buildings and structures are setback not less than 50 metres from ridgelines or peaks.
 AO1.3 Development is screened from view from roads or other public places by an existing natural landform or an existing native vegetation buffer.
-AO1.4 Where development on land steeper than 1 in 6 (16.6%) cannot be avoided: (a) development follows the natural; contours of the site; N/A
+Not applicable. (d) retains existing vegetation and incorporates new landscaping to enhance existing vegetation and visually soften built form elements; incorporates development of a scale, design, height, position on site, construction materials and external finishes that are compatible with the landscape values of the locality; AO1.4 Where development on land steeper than 1 in 6 (16.6%) cannot be avoided: (c) development follows the natural; contours of the site; buildings are split level or suspended floor construction, or a combination of the two;